QianyiZhong/cloud-assignment-1/README.md

 cloud-assignment-1
 ==================

+This homework was done by Qianyi Zhong(qz2198) and  Weixin Wu (ww2383).

 We realized the realtime tweets fetching and store the tweets into Amazon SimpleDB in TwitterGet2.java.

 We can get the number of the tweets in a certain size of area by click "count", and the TwittMap also supports heatmap.